 The upfront price of new electric vehicles can be higher than a comparable petrol or diesel car.
 To help overcome this, the government introduced a plug-in car grant to help buyers offset some of the cost of a new electric vehicle.

-This grant is available on a range of eligible electric vehicles including cars, vans, motorcycles, mopeds, taxis and even large trucks.
-To qualify for the plug in electric car grant the EV that you buy must have emissions of less than 50g/km and a zero emissions range of more than 70 miles.
+This grant is available to a range of eligible electric vehicles including cars, vans, motorcycles, mopeds, taxis and even large trucks.
+To qualify for the plug in car grant the EV you buy must; cost less than £50,000, have emissions of less than 50g/km, have zero tailpipe emissions and a range of more than 70 miles.

 You can read more about the OLEV plug in car grant, including full details of every EV which qualifies for the grant , on their website.